arl/gitmux/README.md

  - **easy**.
 Install and forget about it
  - **minimal**.
-It shows what you need when you need it
+Just shows what you need, when you need it
  - **discrete**.
-Disappears if the current directory is not part of a Git tree
+Get out of your way if current directory is not in a Git tree
- - **shell-independent**.
-Works with all shells bash, zsh, fish, whateversh
+ - **shell-agnostic**.
+Does not rely on shell-features so works with all of them
  - **customizable**.
-Colors, symbols and layout can be customized
+Colors, symbols and layout are configurable

 ## Prerequisites